bobllor/TEKLabeler/docs/01about.md

 - *Reports*: Documentation regarding the structure of the report/Excel files.
 - *Usage*: Documentation regarding how to use the program.
 - *Settings*: Documentation regarding the settings menu.
-- *Filters*: Docuemntation regarding how the filtering process works.
+- *Filters*: Documentation regarding how the filtering process works.
+- *Labels*: Documentation regarding the label design and its process.

 Each documentation tab has a FAQ section that contains questions and their solutions, if applicable.